 How to Prepare for the First Muay Thai Lesson?

 Or alternatively, just show up like I did!
 In this case, the only preparation you really need is to be prepared to feel absolutely wasted at the end of every class for the first few weeks.
 Expect wobbly legs, sore knuckles, a few bruises, and muscle soreness after each lesson.
-Seriously, it almost felt like I was going to be crippled at the end of each session.
 It took about two months for my body to get conditioned enough but I was critically unfit so you might do better.
 So, again, if I were to do this all over again, I would definitely build up my fitness as much as possible just so I wouldn’t feel thoroughly spent after every session for the first couple of weeks.
 That said, the endorphin rush you get after each hard training session is amazing.

 What to Wear for Muay Thai Training?